aestetix/novavaxnow/index.md

-Open Letter for Novavax access

-Dear health care organizations around the world,
+Dear Health Care Organizations around the world,

 We are writing to you today in advance of the fall 2023 COVID-19 vaccination campaign to request something very important: equitable access to the Novavax